-- In the second phase, which takes place in the middle of the school year, selected lessons will be filmed to gather information on the pupils’ behavior and their interaction with the teachers within the everyday school setting.
+(2) In the second phase, which takes place in the middle of the school year, selected lessons will be filmed to gather information on the pupils’ behaviour and their interaction with the teachers within the everyday school setting.
 In addition to the videography, the children will be interviewed personally about their educational motivation, academic self-concept, and their perception of the interaction with their teachers.

-- Finally, at the end of the first school year, we will again test the pupils’ subject-specific competences and inquire the teachers’ evaluations and expectations.
+(3) Finally, at the end of the first school year, we will again test the pupils’ subject-specific competences and inquire about the teachers’ evaluations and expectations.
 In this way, we seek to gain information about changes over time.

 In the medium term, we intend to follow the progress of competence development up to the transition to secondary school at the end of the primary level.
-Carrying out further competence tests and another parent interview is envisaged, provided an extension of the project beyond the current approval period can be ensured.
+It is envisaged to carry out further competence tests and another parent interview, provided that an extension of the project beyond the current approval period can be ensured.